Inland Marine History Archive - Logo

 A rig with two 19'" rack panel units in a cabinet.
 Speaker grill and handset on a hanger on the lower unit and meter on the upper one.

-Here's an early version RCA AC powered SSB station for use on larger craft. - Mid-1960s?
+Here's an early version RCA AC powered SSB station for

 The Maritime Radio Historical Society in San Francisco has done a wonderful job of restoring a RMCA 4U radio console as a part of recreating the radio room of a WW2 Liberty Ship at the San Francisco Maritime Museum.
 In the first picture of the series note the rig on the floor in the foreground.
-It is very similar to the ET-8012-HF AM rig shown in the 1951 RMCA ad above.
+It is very similar to the ET-8012-HF AM rig shown in this 1951 ad by RCMA.
+The ad also has information on their communications services for the Mississippi River system.

+Doran Platt, K3HVG supplied this instruction manual view of the 3U/4U series of shipboard rigs.
+They were intended for high-seas operation & were far more complex than required for the rivers or lakes.
 Jerry Proc, VE3FAB has some pictures of a RMCA 3U radio console on his web site which also has other marine radio gear images and information.
+Here's a RMCA 4 bay shipboard console photo.

 Photo of RMCA TRP-141 Emergency Transceiver